What is Pupil Premium?

 - Income Support

-- Income-Based Jobseeker’s Allowance
+- Income-based Jobseeker’s Allowance

-- Income related Employment and Support Allowance
+- Income-related Employment and Support Allowance

 - Support under Part VI of the Immigration and Asylum Act 1999

-- Child Tax Credit, provided they are not entitled to Working Tax Credit and have an annual income (as assessed by HM Revenue & Customs) that does not exceed £16,190
+- Child Tax Credit (provided you’re not also entitled to Working Tax Credit and have an annual gross income of no more than £16,190)

-- Working Tax Credit 'run-on' - the payment someone may receive for a further four weeks after they stop qualifying for Working Tax Credit
+- Working Tax Credit run-on - paid for 4 weeks after you stop qualifying for Working Tax Credit

 Pupil Premium is an important payment for schools and a perfect opportunity for eligible parents to get even more support for their children in schools.